How Politicians and Lobby Groups Tried — And Failed — To Co-opt Legitimate Concerns Over Low Traffic Neighbourhoods

 Lawson also started a petition last summer opposing road closures in Lewisham, South East London, which has now attracted over 12,000 signatures and hundreds of comments.
 He has been using the petition as a campaigning tool, posting details of Zoom meetings and regular updates about the public consultation on the fundraising website.

 As with Open our Roads, Lewisham’s anti-LTN group One Lewisham has appeared to distance itself from Lawson.
-The organisation’s website explicitly states its members are not “petrol heads”, but advocates for the “benefit the health and well-being of the many, not one”.
+The organisation’s website explicitly states its members are not “petrol heads”, and says it works to ensure LTNs “benefit the health and well-being of the many, not the few”.
 The group cites concerns over the implementation of the local Lee Green LTN, rather than the goals of the scheme.

 Lawson’s petition does not mention cars at all, despite his position as founder of the Freedom For Drivers Foundation (FFDF), an organisation that has campaigned against LTNs.
 Lawson told DeSmog he founded FFDF this year, citing a disagreement with the ABD.